zwchang/house-prices-Lund-Sweden/README.md

 analyzed separately.
 Then for an apartment with given location, we first identify which region it belongs and then adding features listed in the previous section (maybe try multiple linear regression and random forest).
 Such model should give us a reasonable estimate of the price.
+In addition, it might be necessary to do a time series analysis to predict the price oscillation within a short time window.